FDio/csit/docs/report/vpp_performance_tests/documentation/mlr_search.rst

 as and invalid upper or lower bound starts acting instead as a valid lower or upper bound, respectively.

-The following three graphs are for MDR with 10 second final trial duration, showing different behavior in this inconsistent test, and different amount of "work" done by each phase.
+The following three graphs are for MLRsearch with 10 second final trial duration, showing different behavior in this inconsistent test, and different amount of "work" done by each phase.
 Also the horizontal axis has the same scaling here.